department-of-veterans-affairs/vets-website/content/pages/health-care/schedule-an-appointment.md

 <div itemscope itemtype ="http://schema.org/HowTo">
 <div class="va-introtext" itemprop="description">

-If you're a Veteran with VA health care benefits, there are many ways for you to make health care appointments.
+If you're a Veteran with VA health care benefits, you can make health care appointments in many ways.
 If you don't have VA health care benefits, you can apply now. <a href='/health-care/apply/'>Apply for VA health care.</a>
 </div>

 <div class="usa-alert usa-alert-warning va-alert">